Thursday, August 04, 2016

 What was odd about the diorama was that the “ancient” animals looked strikingly similar to their current forms, except the wooly mammoth, whose current form is less-wooly and more-skeletal.

-When this visit happened, I was not very well-versed in the Bible.
-I did not know that the Garden Of Eden was intended to be a perfect Paradise, free from death and disease and gay marriage, with all living things being vegetarians because plants are not living things.
+When this visit happened, I was admittedly ignorant to the idea that the Garden Of Eden was intended to be a perfect Paradise, free from death and disease and gay marriage, with all living things being vegetarians because plants are not living things.

 This utopia was shattered when a talking reptile convinced Adam and Eve to eat fruit from the one forbidden tree in the entire garden, which led to all the horrible things I listed earlier.
 Plus, this is apparently why childbirth can be so excruciating.